 Being well nourished is about eating the rainbow.
 That’s why I want you to cover your plate with purple cabbage, radishes, apples, carrots, oranges, blueberries and greens.
 There’s a reason we are drawn to color.
 We crave color, which is why there are so many products like skittles and M&Ms and lucky charms and bright blue icing.
 It’s easy to see why they appeal.
 And it’s not that you can never eat them, by the way.
 It’s just that they don’t go in the plus category.
 You can’t count them as food.

 Consider this: Imagine you go to the movies, and you eat a big bag of sour patch kids, and then you go out for dinner afterwards.
 Totally believable scenario.
 Happens every day in this country.
 But what if they sold roasted Brussels sprouts and grilled salmon at the movie theater?
 Nobody would go out for dinner afterward!
 Why not?
 Because your brain knows the difference.
 And when you eat a bag of candy, despite the fact that there’s 300 calories worth of sugar and gelatin in your stomach, your brain knows it wasn’t nourished yet, and IT’S STILL HUNGRY!

 I want you to be a well nourished human being who sometimes enjoys a little entertainment.
-I would never take away your slice of key lime pie on Sundays if that’s what makes live worth living.
+I would never ask you to take away your slice of key lime pie on Sundays if that’s what makes life worth living.
 But Americans are eating the equivalent of key lime pie three times a day.
 When you eat a bowl of breakfast cereal in the morning, and a sandwich with chips for lunch, and a bowl of pasta for dinner, then all you ate all day was entertainment.

 If I had just ten seconds to give someone nutritional advice, it would be this: eat more fruits and vegetables.
 Fruits and vegetables nourish us.
 And you can always find them in a box of real food.